 Depending on the facts and circumstances, these scenarios can lead to legal obligations.
 If an employee has an ADA-covered disability or serious health condition under the FMLA, for example, you should treat accommodation and leave requests like any other and follow the same legal analysis.
-But some best practices can help foster a healthy and productive workforce even if they do not necessarily stem from a legal obligation.
-Some things to consider include:

-- Regularly engaging and communicating with employees.
+- Regularly engage and communicate with employees.